Editor’s Note: This article was first published on WallyBoston.com.

-By Dr. Wallace E. Boston, President and Chief Executive Officer of American Public University System (APUS)
+By Dr. Wally Boston, President Emeritus, American Public University System